Best 8 Person Tent

 Let’s take a look at some of the important features of an 8-person tent:

 In this case, size is everything.
 You will want to check that it reaches over the sides of your tent, as if it barely covers the top, you can expect the sides to get hammered with rain.
-This probably goes without saying, but it should be waterproof – and your tent should be too, of course.
+This probably goes without saying, but it should be waterproof – and a weatherproof tent is always the smart choice, too.

 The stake loops (in case you weren’t aware) are the loops sewn onto the tent in various places, and they enable you to secure your guy lines.
 The latter are the lengths of cord that loop through so that you can pull your tent sides tight and secure it to the floor with the stakes.